Coupled With

 Coupled With is a compilation album by The Wildhearts, released on Gut Records in March 2004.
-The album collects almost all the B-sides recorded by the band, and released on various CD and vinyl singles during their reformation and comeback in the 2001-2003 period.
+The album collects almost all the B-sides recorded by the band, released on various CD and vinyl singles during their reformation and comeback in the 2001-2003 period.
 The A-sides of most of these single releases appear on the 2003 studio album The Wildhearts Must Be Destroyed.
 The exception to this pattern is "Stormy in the North, Karma in the South" which was recorded as a non-album A-side for its own single release.
 One B-side not included here is the instrumental version of "Dancin'" from the 7" single for "So Into You".

 Track listing

 All songs written by Ginger unless noted otherwise.